gaia-adm/result-upload-service/README.md

 - system - single module, but may use OS functions (file system) and external systems (RabbitMQ) - they require a network link in Docker
 - rest - public REST API tests.
 These need a running [result-upload-service] instance and Docker network link

-Building:
+## Building

 Gruntfile.js is used for running tests, JSHint, JSDoc.

-For building production image distribution/release/Dockerfile can be used.
+For building production image distribution/release/Dockerfile is used.
+Local shell script setup.sh is used to execute statements requiring proxy (i.e npm install).
+Examples:
+- docker build -t gaiaadm/result-upload-service:0.1 -f distribution/release/Dockerfile .

 For building image for development purposes, distribution/dev/Dockerfile can be used.
 The dev image is meant to be used for starting "nodemon server.js" which will automatically reload Node.js server after file change.
+The dev image doesn't start node.js automaticlly, instead it just starts shell.
+It also expects npm dependencies are already available.
 In dev environment one would setup mapping of "/src" to host file system.

+## Running

+Execute:
+- docker run -d -p 9006:8080 -e AMQ_USER="admin" -e AMQ_PASSWORD="mypass" -e STORAGE_PATH="/upload" -v "/tmp:/upload" --link rabbitmq:amqserver --link sts:authserver --name result-upload-service gaiaadm/result-upload-service:0.1

+When result-upload-service starts, it will create unique directory in /upload where uploaded files can be found.
+This directory can be found in log.
+For development purposes usage of /tmp is sufficient.
+For production it needs to be NFSv4 volume.
+Linking requires knowledge of container name/id we are linking to (i.e "sts", "rabbitmq" in example).

-Known issues:
+## Known issues
 - we don't handle reconnection to RabbitMQ, handle AMQ channel recreation
-- no file size limits, file storage could be more optimized, separation by tenantId (each tenant different directory - need to know tenantId)
+- no file size limits, file storage could be more optimized (do not store all files in one directory), separation by tenantId (each tenant different directory - need to know tenantId)
 - don't send stacktrace for REST errors when in production
 - support "multipart/mixed" Content-Type and batched uploads - they eliminate network latency.
 Could be significant when sending many small files (events).